jonas-scholz123/msci-project/README.md

 ### What is a Dialogue Act?

-Dialogue acts are an the social act that a phrase represents.
+Dialogue acts are the social act that a phrase represents.
 An example would be

   * "Hello!" -> Greeting
   * "I think it's going to rain" -> Statement: opinion